Vojvodina Travel Information

 Local time is GMT +2 (March to September); GMT +1 (October to February).

-220 volts, 50Hz.
-Two-prong round pin attachment plugs as well as Schuko plugs and receptacles are in use.
+Electrical current is 220/230 volts, 50Hz.
+Two-prong round pin attachment plugs as well as Schuko plugs are in use.

 Serbian is the official language.

 Recommended vaccinations for visitors to Serbia are Hepatitis A and typhoid (except for very short-term visitors who restrict their meals to major restaurants and hotels).
 A reciprocal health care agreement entitles British nationals to free emergency treatment in Serbia, but comprehensive travel health insurance is strongly recommended for all visitors because of the very basic level of medical facilities.
 Cases of rabid foxes and dogs have been reported in parks and the outskirts of major cities.
 Tap water and unbottled beverages should not be consumed, and food should be well prepared and well cooked.
 In the countryside precautions should be taken against tick infestation.

 Tipping is not obligatory in Serbian restaurants, but if you are satisfied with the service then leave a 10 to 15% tip.
 At bars and with taxis leave a tip by rounding off the amount.

 Political tensions in Serbia have risen sharply since July 2011, meaning unrest in areas like Kosovo and Belgrade is likely.
 Travellers are advised to keep informed of current events and avoid large gatherings.
 Those travelling to the south and UN-administered Kosovo are advised to check the local situation before departing.
 Kosovo declared independence from Serbia in February 2008, a move that has been recognised by almost 40 countries including the US and most of the EU, but has been opposed by Serbia as an 'illegal act'.
 Street crime is common in the larger cities so it is wise to take sensible precautions with valuables.